Tracey Holloway

-Tracey Holloway is Gaylord Nelson Distinguished Professor at the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison and Department of Atmospheric and Ocean Sciences.
+Tracey Holloway is the Jeff Rudd and Jeanne Bissell Professor of Energy Analysis and Policy at the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison and Department of Atmospheric and Ocean Sciences.
 Her research focuses on the links between regional air quality, energy, and climate through the use of computer models and date from satellites.

-Holloway earned a bachelor's degree in Applied Math from Brown University and PhD in Atmospheric and Oceanic Sciences from Princeton University in 2001.
+Holloway earned a bachelor's degree in applied math from Brown University and PhD in atmospheric and oceanic sciences from Princeton University in 2001.
 She was a postdoctoral scholar at the Earth Institute at Columbia University.